core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 ### Broker Discovery {#broker-discovery}

 CoAP clients MAY discover brokers by using CoAP Simple Discovery, via multicast, through a Resource Directory (RD) {{RFC9176}} or by other means specified in extensions to {{RFC7252}}.
-Brokers MAY register with a RD by following the steps on Section 5 of {{RFC9176}} with the resource type set to "core.ps" as defined in {{iana}} of this document.
+Brokers MAY register with a RD by following the steps on {{Section 5 of RFC9176}} with the resource type set to "core.ps" as defined in {{iana}} of this document.

 The following example shows an endpoint discovering a broker using the "core.ps" resource type over a multicast network.
 Brokers within the multicast scope will answer the query.